carlpulley/volatility/README.txt

 Other Plugins
 =============

-  symbols.py - this plugin is designed to resolve Windows addresses to the nearest
+  symbols.py - this plugin is designed to resolve:
-    function/method name within a symbol table.
+      * Windows addresses to the nearest function/method name within a symbol table
+      * symbol names to addresses.
     Including this plugin will ensure that _EPROCESS object classes are injected with a symbol_table and lookup method.

-    When injected methods are called with use_symbols True, symbol tables are built using Microsoft's debugging symbol information.
-The symbol PDB files are downloaded and cached within Volatility's caching directories.
+    When symbols_table is called with build_symbols True, SQLite DB symbol tables are built (these include Microsoft's debugging symbol information).
+The symbol PDB files are downloaded and, after processing, their contents are inserted into the underlying SQLite DB (which is located within Volatility's caching directories).
     Brendan Dolan-Gavitt's pdbparse is used here.

-    If use_symbols is False or no symbol information is available, then module exports information are used to populate the symbols tables.
+    When lookup is called with use_symbols True, then Microsoft's debugging symbol information is used during resolution.
+Otherwise, module exports information is used for resolution.

     Example usage (from a volshell command prompt):

+      # Case 1: SQLite Symbols DB not built:
+      volshell> self.proc.symbol_tables(build_symbols=True)

+      # Case 2: SQLite Symbols DB already built:
+      volshell> self.proc.symbol_tables()

+      # Example queries:
+      volshell> self.proc.lookup(0xb25fc838)
+      'sysaudio.sys/PAGE!CClockInstance::ClockGetCorrelatedPhysicalTime'

-      volshell> self.proc.lookup(addr, use_symbols=True)
+      volshell> self.proc.lookup("kernel32/.data!__security_cookie")
+      [ 0x???????? ]

     NOTE: due to a bug in pdbparse's src/undname.c code, it is currently necessary to hand patch this file prior building pdbparse.
 For more details, see: